-This post is continued from Part 1: at the link above!
+This post continues from Part 1 at the link above!

-And now Part II
+And now, Part II

-From page 112 Chapter 7 J.P Telotte Dreams of Darkness
+FANTASY as REALITY, REALTY as FANTASY – From page 112, Chapter 7, J.P Telotte Dreams of Darkness

 The Curse of the Cat People (1944)

--The child per se makes us uneasy, ambivalent ; we are anxious about the human propensities concentrated by the child symbol.
-It evokes too much of what has been left out or is unknown, becoming easily associated with the primitive, mad and mystical. – James Hillman ” Abandoning the Child” in Loose Ends–
+The child per se makes us uneasy, ambivalent ; we are anxious about the human propensities concentrated by the child symbol.
+It evokes too much of what has been left out or is unknown, becoming easily associated with the primitive, mad and mystical. – James Hillman ” Abandoning the Child” in Loose Ends.

-To continue with this blog post about one of Lewton’s very precious stories, less darker than his others, and dealing with childhood, the fears of and by children.
+To continue with this blog post about one of Lewton’s very precious stories, less dark than his others, and dealing with childhood, the fears of and by children.

-All of Lewton’s works dealt with subject matters that forced us to push the boundaries of ‘the familiar’ and challenged us to face a darker more mysterious reality of the natural world, and the incomprehensible landscape of the human psyche.
+All of Lewton’s works dealt with subject matters that forced us to push the boundaries of ‘the familiar.’
+They challenged us to face a darker, more mysterious reality of the natural world and the incomprehensible landscape of the human psyche.

-Curse of the Cat People (1944) acts as a cinematic continuum to Lewton’s Cat People 1942, featuring Simone Simon once again as the alluring, and sensual Irena Dubrovna Reed, who may or may not have belonged to a race of beings that could shape shift into the physical form of a large cat or black panther, when sexually aroused.
+Curse of the Cat People (1944) acts as a cinematic continuum to Lewton’s Cat People 1942, featuring Simone Simon once again as the alluring and sensual Irena Dubrovna Reed, who may or may not have belonged to a race of beings that could shapeshift into the physical form of a large cat or black panther when sexually aroused.

 The symbol of Irena synthesized the fear of women’s sexuality, sexual freedom, the women’s body, and often the correlation that is made with women’s emotional existence and madness.
-What is engendered in Cat People (1942) is far less about a woman who can morph into a predatory feline, and more about the collective fear of ‘The Monstrous Feminine.’
+What is engendered in Cat People (1942) is far less about a woman who can morph into a predatory feline and more about the collective fear of ‘The Monstrous Feminine.’

-While Amy is not Irena’s biological daughter.
-Amy is truly more of a progeny to Irena and the mystique she embodies, because they are both alienated figures who are frustrated and misunderstood.
+While Amy is not Irena’s biological daughter, Amy is truly more of a progeny to Irena and the mystique she embodies because they are both alienated figures who are frustrated and misunderstood.
 Who stand outside the social community which is pumped from the veins of ‘rational’, normative thoughts and behaviors.
-Amy is the figure of ‘The Fearing Child’, an innocent who not only has ‘power’ she can wreak havoc in our ‘normal’ world.
+Amy is the figure of ‘The Fearing Child,’ an innocent who not only has ‘power’ but can wreak havoc in our ‘normal’ world.

-Both characters are imaginative, and rely on their senses.
-They are more connected to the natural world, to the darkness which is associated with the feminine energy and less intellectual which is considered a masculine marker.
-They are considered emotional, irrational and dangerously unpredictable.
-Oliver Reed is just as frightened and moreover threatened by his six year old little girl as he was of his beautiful and tragic wife Irena, who was more a victim than ever the ‘monster’ she was perceived to be.
+Both characters are imaginative and rely on their senses.
+They are more connected to the natural world, to the darkness, which is associated with feminine energy, and less intellectual, which is considered a masculine marker.
+They are considered emotional, irrational, and dangerously unpredictable.
+The character of Oliver Reed is just as frightened and, moreover, threatened by his six-year-old little girl as he was of his beautiful and tragic wife Irena, who was more a victim than ever, the ‘monster’ she was perceived to be.

-In Cat People, Curse of the Cat People, I Walked With A Zombie, The Leopard Man, The 7th Victim and Isle of The Dead there aren’t concrete Monsters as in Universal films as in Frankenstein’s creation, Dracula or The Wolf Man.
+In Cat People, Curse of the Cat People, I Walked With A Zombie, The Leopard Man, The 7th Victim, and Isle of The Dead, there aren’t concrete Monsters as in Universal films, as in Frankenstein’s creation, Dracula, or The Wolf Man.

-RKO studio heads had a mistrust of Lewton’s creative vision, his unconventional approach to some esoteric subject matter or volatile subjects such as a woman’s sexual desires.
-Lewton, rather than using literal lumbering, fanged or hairy monsters, used the powers of suggestion and shadow to tell the story.
+RKO studio heads had a mistrust of Lewton’s creative vision, his unconventional approach to some esoteric subject matter, or volatile subjects such as a woman’s sexual desires.
+Lewton, rather than using literal lumbering, fanged, or hairy monsters, used the powers of suggestion and shadow to tell the story.

-Lewton disliked mask like faces, that were hardly human, the kinds of images that were expected from the horror genre he was infiltrating.
+Lewton disliked mask-like faces that were hardly human, the kinds of images that were expected from the horror genre he was infiltrating.
 Lewton liked to reveal the monsters that were lurking in the subconscious primitive recesses of our own imaginations.
 Shadows become the monster in these films, they are the mysterious layer that surfaces in world that only makes sense in the light of day.
 And Amy draws the shadows to her…

 They do not have scary faces, they are quite human and in fact ordinary.
 He takes the ‘familiar’ and inverts it, subverts it, rattles the soundness of an accepted experience, and turns it into either an illusion, a nightmare, or a fit of paranoia.
-He taps into our childhood fears, and sets those fears on the frightened characters in his shadow plays.
-Usually because the thing they fear, is uprooting of their own personal desires and the fear of coming face to face with them.
+He taps into our childhood fears and sets those fears on the frightened characters in his shadow plays.
+Usually, the thing they fear is uprooting their own personal desires and the fear of coming face to face with them.

-Oliver couldn’t handle Irena’s sexual desires, nor her desirability, it triggered too much of his own primal urges, and so he demonized her, a fragile girl in a foreign country who believed in folklore from her very ancient set of beliefs handed down for centuries.
+Oliver couldn’t handle Irena’s sexual desires, nor her desirability; it triggered too much of his own primal urges, and so he demonized her, a fragile girl in a foreign country who believed in folklore from her very ancient set of beliefs handed down for centuries.

 A story which quite often itself was ambiguous as to whether the threat was real or imagined.
-RKO wanted to be in competition with Universal, so they added footage of a menacing Panther which was inserted into several scenes of Cat People.
+RKO wanted to be in competition with Universal, so they added footage of a menacing Panther, which was inserted into several scenes of Cat People.

-In Curse of The Cat People as in Cat People, there isn’t any clear evidence of a malevolent force.
-What operates is mostly that which is evoked in the character’s own minds, how they perceive and react to the film’s protagonist Amy and the fervid memory/ghost of Irena that still haunts Oliver and Alice’s marriage.
+In Curse of The Cat People, as in Cat People, there isn’t any clear evidence of a malevolent force.
+What operates is mostly that which is evoked in the characters’ own minds, how they perceive and react to the film’s protagonist, Amy, and the fervid memory/ghost of Irena that still haunts Oliver and Alice’s marriage.
 In fact Irena is not the mysteriously predatory cat women in this film, here she is more like a fairy Queen from an ethereal plane.

-As Curtis Harrington stated in –“Ghoulies and Ghosties” , The Quarterly of Film, Radio and Television 7 (1952-53),195.
+As Curtis Harrington stated in –“Ghoulies and Ghosties”, The Quarterly of Film, Radio and Television 7 (1952-53),195.

 Lewton observed that the power of the camera as an instrument to generate suspense in an audience lies not in it’s power to reveal but it’s power to suggest; that what takes place just off screen in the audience ‘s imagination, the terror of waiting for the final revelation, not the seeing of it, is the most powerful dramatic stimulus toward tension and fright.

-Joel Siegel describes this aspect of Lewton’s films as “‘Symbolic Displacement of ‘drives and desires’ presumably too dreadful to be shown directly.”-from Tourneur Remembers- Cinefantastique 2 no.4 (1973) 24-25
+Joel Siegel describes this aspect of Lewton’s films as “‘Symbolic Displacement of ‘drives and desires’ presumably too dreadful to be shown directly.” – from Tourneur Remembers- Cinefantastique 2 no.4 (1973) 24-25

-However such drives and desires especially Irena’s fear of possession by an evil spirit (The Bagheeta) and her growing sense as in Rilke’s poem about The Panther, create an environment where she is trapped in a world with bars between her and reality.
+However, such drives and desires, especially Irena’s fear of possession by an evil spirit (The Bagheeta) and her growing sense, as in Rilke’s poem about The Panther, create an environment where she is trapped in a world with bars between her and reality.

-To tame the child, and cage or forestall the coming of age of The Female Monster.
+To tame the child and cage or forestall the coming of age of The Female Monster.

 Oliver has limited experience, he also denies not only the female desire that Irena possesses but also her cultural background that he just doesn’t understand, or ever tries to embrace.